foranpower/generic_python_trade_bot/README.md

     - brokerage: For Live Account
     - brokerage_sandbox: For Full API functionality for paper trading
     - developer_sandbox: For Limited API functionality for paper trading

-### TODO
-  Weekly Cycle
-  End to End Test of Code
-    try to get an entry for 15 minutes, then give up.
-    exit: start trying to get an exit 60 minutes after open, keep trying for 90 minutes. execution
-    refresh to stay in sync with the market to get our fill.